 - Software has problems not all alerts are recorded

-This easy to install detector helps detect carbon monoxide gases in your house.
+This easy to install detector helps detect smoke and carbon monoxide gases in your house.
 The detector measures the levels over time and informs you with an alert if the levels are too high.
 You can interconnect it with other devices from the same brand, such as smoke detectors and heat sensors.

-- Flashing green light to indicate normal levels
+- Green light to indicate normal levels

 - Can connect with other devices